winterfive/design-patterns/README.md

 Design Principle: In code, some aspects will stay the same while others will change.
 Identify the ones that will change and encapsulate them to allow the code to be easily updated in the future.

-Design Princeple: Develop loosely coupled designs between objects that interact.
+Design Principle: Develop loosely coupled designs between objects that interact.